muehmar/pojo-builder/README.md

 }
 ```

-The processor will now create the interface `CustomerExtension` and the class `CustomerBuilder`:
+The processor will create the builder `CustomerBuilder`.
+The name is configurable, see the configuration section.

-* `CustomerExtension`: This interface contains the generated methods as default methods.
-* `CustomerBuilder`: This class contains the SafeBuilder.

-### Records

-Since Java 16 one can use records with a dedicated annotation `RecordExtension`:
+The annotation works also for with Java records:

 ```
-@RecordExtension
+@PojoBuilder
-public records Customer implements CustomerExtension(
+public records Customer(
     String name,
     String email,
     Optional<String> nickname
-  ) implements CustomerExtension {
+  ) {

 }
 ```

 ## Features

-### SafeBuilder
+### Compile-Time safety

-The 'Safe Builder' is an extended builder pattern which enforces one to create valid instances, i.e. every required
-property in a pojo will be set.
-The pattern follows also the convention not using `null` in the code which improves
-support by the compiler.

-The builder can be part of the extension class or a discrete java file,
-see [Annotation Parameters](#annotation-parameters).
-There exists a predefined annotation `@SafeBuilder` which creates a
-builder in a discrete class which can be used in case the other features are not used.

-The pattern is implemented by creating a single builder class for each required property, with a single method setting
+The builder is implemented by creating a single builder class for each required property, with a single method setting
 the corresponding property and returning the next builder for the next property.
 The `build`
 method will only be present after each required property is set.

 For example, given the following class:

 ```
-@PojoExtension
+@PojoBuilder
-public class Customer implements CustomerExtension {
+public class Customer {
 private final String name;
 private final String email;
 private final Optional<String> nickname;